And Still We Rise: Juneteenth Panel Discussion

 About

 Juneteenth is a federal holiday commemorating the emancipation of enslaved African Americans in Galveston, Texas on June 19, 1865.
 This year, the University of Utah will observe Juneteenth by hosting an educational event, "And Still We Rise: Juneteenth Panel Discussion."
 The event will honor the shared history and culture of the holiday and its relevance to all.
+Lunch will be provided by Miss Essie's Southern BBQ.

 The discussion will feature four distinguished panelists: